NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![PCR and Optical Duplicated Reads](images/PCR.png)](images/PCR.png "Click to see the full image.")

-The [checkbox](#BAM track configuration panel) in the configuration panel can be toggled to switch on/off the display of PCR and optical duplicates.
+The checkbox in the configuration panel can be toggled to switch on/off the display of PCR and optical duplicates.
 [In the above figure](https://proteinpaint.stjude.org/?genome=hg19&block=1&bamfile=long_del,proteinpaint_demo/hg19/bam/PCRopticalduplicates.bam&position=chrX:129150008-129150048&variant=chrX.129150027.GGAAAGCGTAGGGGTCTTTGCTTGCAAGAACAA.GT&Bedjfilterbyname=NM_001184772), a total of 29 reads are shown when PCR/optical duplicates are displayed (Figure a) whereas a total of 19 reads are displayed supporting the alternative allele when PCR/optical duplicates are not displayed (default, Figure b).

 ## Strictness
-[Strictness](#Strictness in on-the-fly genotyping) of the on-the-fly genotyping analysis.
+Strictness of the on-the-fly genotyping analysis.
 This option is available when the BAM track is performing on-the-fly genotyping against a variant.
-The user can toggle between Lenient and Strict (default) mode as shown in the ppBAM [configuration panel figure](#BAM track configuration panel figure).
+The user can toggle between Lenient and Strict (default) mode as shown in the ppBAM configuration panel.

 # Read Information Panel